Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma

 \begin{lemma} Suppose we are given a tree-structured LLL instance $T^r$ satisfying LLL criterion $p(ed)^\lambda < 1$, where $\lambda \ge 2(4^{r}+ 8r)$.
 There is a $\RandLOCAL$ algorithm that computes a good partial assignment $\phi$ in $O(\log_\lambda\log n)$ time. \end{lemma}

-By applying Lemma~\ref{lem:LLL-shattering} and then Theorem~\ref{thm:detLLL-tree} to the LLL instance of each component, we are now able to efficiently solve tree-structured LLL instances in $O(\log\log n)$ time or faster, independent of the maximum degree $d$ of the dependency graph.
-We have the following theorem.
+The overall algorithm is obtained by composing~Lemma~\ref{lem:LLL-shattering} and Theorem~\ref{thm:detLLL-tree}, which is summarized in Theorem~\ref{thm:randLLL-tree}.
+In particular, the algorithm has the usual two-phase graph shattering structure. \begin{description} \item[Shattering.]
+Given the LLL instance with dependency graph $T^r$, find a \emph{good} partial assignment $\phi'$ using Lemma~\ref{lem:LLL-shattering}.
+Each component induced by events having at least one unset variable has size $\poly(\Delta)\cdot O(\log n)$ and contains a distance-$2r$ dominating set with size $O(\log n)$.
+Moreover, each such component is an LLL instance with parameters $d$ and $p'=\sqrt{p}$ satisfying criterion $p'(ed)^{\lambda/2}<1$. \item[Post-shattering.]
+We extend $\phi'$ to a total assignment by independently fixing the variables in each component of the shattered LLL instance.
+By Theorem~\ref{thm:detLLL-tree}, this can be done in $O\left(\max\left\{\log_{\lambda/2} s, \frac{\log s}{\log\log s}\right\}\right)$ time, where in our case $s=O(\log n)$. \end{description}

 \begin{theorem} Let $T^r$ be a tree-structured LLL instance satisfying criterion $p(ed)^\lambda < 1$ with $\lambda \ge 2(4^{r}+ 8r)$.
-This LLL can be solved in $\RandLOCAL$ in $O(\max\{\log_\lambda \log n,\, \fr{\log \log n}{\log\log\log n}\})$ time. \end{theorem}
+This LLL can be solved in $\RandLOCAL$ in $O\left(\max\left\{\log_\lambda \log n,\, \fr{\log \log n}{\log\log\log n}\right\}\right)$ time. \end{theorem}